nfasano/bash_scripts_for_HPC/README.md

 **Files in this repository:**
   - MultiSub.sh - a bash script used to submit batches of simulations through the Slurm scheduler on Princeton's HPC cluster.
 Some features of this file are detailed below
-  - sub - a bash script used to submit a job through the Slurm scheduler
+  - sub - a bash script used to submit a job through the Slurm scheduler, detailing the requested computational resources.
+One sub file is created for every simulation that will be run through the scheduler.
-  - Executable and input files to run simulations (used to demonstrate the MultiSub.sh functionality)
+  - An example input file and code executable to run a numerical simulation (used to demonstrate the MultiSub.sh functionality)
-    - epoch1d - executable file for EPOCH particle-in-cell code
+    - epoch1d - a compiled code executable for the EPOCH particle-in-cell code
     - input.deck - input file for EPOCH code containing a list of variables, simulation parameters, and variables to be dumped
     - deck.file - a text file containing the directory where output files should be dumped
   - README.txt - this text file